 If you were drinking/partying/doing drugs/wearing tight clothes, you facilitated your assault.

 False.
-That’s the thing about rape: it doesn’t matter who you are, what you’re wearing, how wasted you are, where you are or o you’re with.
-Unless you’re with someone consensually, unless there’s agreement on both parts, you didn’t want sex, it was rape, and it wasn’t your fault in absolutely any way.
-The only person at fault is the rapist and if someone thinks tight clothes or a wasted women (or man) are some sort of invitation for sex without their consent, they’re the ones who have a problem, not you.
+That’s the thing about rape: it doesn’t matter who you are, what you’re wearing, how wasted you are, where you are or who you’re with.
+Unless you’re with someone consensually, unless there’s agreement on both parts, if you didn’t want sex, it was rape, and it wasn’t your fault in absolutely any way.
+The only person at fault is the rapist and if someone thinks tight clothes or wasted women (or men) are some sort of invitation for sex without their consent, they’re the ones who have a problem, not you.
 Never you.

 Rape can be prevented.

 False.
 Whoa, wait, what, Barbie?
 You’re going too fast.
 No idea what you mean here.
 Okay, I know, let me lay it out for you.
 The thing is, rape CAN be prevented.
 By me, by you, by us as a society, by talking about it, by spreading awareness, by talking to children and teenagers about it, by teaching young boys what’s respect and what’s right and what’s wrong, by enlightening our society of the dangers of a sexist society, of a prejudiced society.
 But you can’t prevent rape by wearing a certain type of clothes, by not going out, by not doing… whatever.
 Because rape isn’t your fault.
 It is the rapist’s fault.
 And, the way I see it, it’s the society’s fault, for making it such taboo and so difficult to talk about it and reach out for help.

 A Few Things I Want You to Know

 - Like with my suicide post, I’m not going to ask any questions or incite comments.
 What I ask you to do is: share this with your friends, you probably have no idea who needs it.
 And I truly mean it.
 Okay?